A happy classroom for every child.

 This shouldn't really be necessary.

 We understand and feel the discomfort that this campaign is needed at all.
-Parents shouldn't have to step in to keep basic primary education up to standard.
+Parents shouldn't have to step in to make cultural, physical and enrichment education accessible to children.
 We agree.

 That's why we see this foundation as an interim solution.
 Not a new normal.
 We keep pushing to get this issue onto the political agenda, together with other Amsterdam schools, and addressed to both the city and national government.
 Because every child in Amsterdam deserves art, music and movement.
 Not just the children of parents who can afford to contribute.